Trusted WordPress tutorials, when you need them most.

 What Is a Custom Post Type in WordPress?

 Let’s say you run a movie review website.
 Then, you would probably want to create a ‘movie reviews’ post type.
-You could also create custom post types for portfolios, testimonials, products, and more.
+On a portfolio site, you might create a Projects post type.
+Whereas an eCommerce site would benefit from a Products post type.

-On WPBeginner, for example, we use custom post types for our Deals and Glossary sections to keep them separate from our daily blog articles.
-It helps us better organize our website content.
+📝 Insider Note: At WPBeginner, we actually use custom post types, too.
+We use it for our Deals and Glossary sections to keep them separate from our blog articles.

 • WooCommerce adds a ‘product’ post type to your online store